Haimie Abdullah Nyaring: First DPMM stint

+Second DPMM stint

 Haimie left DPMM at the start of 2020 to start a career with the Royal Brunei Police Force.
 He rejoined the side in June the following year before the 2021 Brunei Super League commenced.

 Haimie became the starting goalkeeper for DPMM at the 2022 Brunei FA Cup, winning the trophy after a 2–1 victory over Kasuka FC in the final on 4 December.
 After returning to the Singapore Premier League in 2023, Haimie alternated between the sticks with Akmal Tursunbaev for Adrian Pennock until the mid-season when the club replaced the Uzbek import goalkeeper with Kristijan Naumovski from North Macedonia who immediately cemented his place as DPMM's starting goalkeeper.
 It was not until 22 September 2024 when Haimie made the starting lineup against BG Tampines Rovers after Naumovski was suspended for the game.
 He made a string of impressive saves to help DPMM earn a 3–2 victory at Hassanal Bolkiah National Stadium.

 Towards the end of the 24–25 season, Haimie started the last five league games in the absence of Naumovski and managed to be on the winning side for all of them, which meant that he was in goal for half of DPMM's wins all season despite only making seven appearances out of 32 games.

 After DPMM transferred to the Malaysia Super League for 2025–26, Haimie made his first start of the season against Kuala Lumpur City on 22 September 2025 when on the 25th minute, he miscontrolled a wayward backpass by Yura Indera Putera to give the away side the lead, and DPMM ended the game in defeat with a 0–4 score.
 About a week later away against Melaka on 30 September, he saved penalties from Abdul Azim Rahim and Danilo Magalhães and kept a clean sheet, helping DPMM gain their first victory of the league campaign.

 On 25 October 2025, Haimie conceded ten goals at the Sultan Ibrahim Stadium in a 10–0 defeat to Johor Darul Ta'zim.
+Briefly dropped in favour of Michel, he returned to the side at the start of December starting from the game against Immigration on the 7th, in a 4–2 victory.
+Haimie helped DPMM enjoy a four-match winning streak at the turn of the year, elevating the Brunei side to the top half of the table from initially at rock bottom last November.

 International career

-As part of Tabuan U21, Haimie was invited to train with the full national team for a regional tournament in Sabah, Malaysia in January 2016.
-The following October, he joined up with the squad yet again for two friendly matches against the Malaysian national under-22 squad.
-He was not selected for the 2016 AFF Championship qualification matches, nor the 2016 AFC Solidarity Cup; Ishyra Asmin Jabidi was chosen instead.